Updated November 5, 2017

 Shop Year Round

-Don’t wait for a birthday, holiday or anniversary to come around to start your shopping.
-By the time you receive the paperless post invitation to your best friend’s birthday party, there is a slim chance you’re going to find the perfect gift in time.
+Don’t wait for a birthday, holiday, or anniversary to come around to start your shopping.
+By the time you receive the paperless post invitation to your best friend’s birthday party, there’s a slim chance you’re going to find the perfect present in time.
 Instead, keep your eye out for gifts year round.
 I literally have a little spot in my entry closet for these gifts.
-I already have my lover’s next gift in there and a present for my best friend’s birthday that isn’t until September.

 Personalize Your Gift